PeterKitonga/illustratorlearning/Lesson 17 - Symbol Tools/readme.md

 ![Illustration Example](../assets/images/lesson-17/illustration-04.gif)

-Here, I used thee symbol screener tool to change the transparency of a symbol instance.
+Here, I used the symbol screener tool to change the transparency of a symbol instance.

 ![Illustration Example](../assets/images/lesson-17/illustration-05.gif)